 Take a look at your statements and check for any fee increases that have happened over the course of the year.
 A good method to determine this is to track your effective rate.
 To do this, divide the total monthly fees by the total monthly sales volume.
 Compare this over time and you will probably find an upward trend.

-All they need to do is give you 30 days’ notice and that notice is usually attached to your statements.
+All they need to do is give you 30 days’ notice and that notice is usually printed on your statements.
 If you don’t know the fees are increasing, you can’t compare providers and know when it’s best to switch.

-It’s a great time to mention, Veritrans will never increase your monthly fees, for the life of the account.
+It’s a great time to mention, Veritrans will never increase your rates, for the life of the account.
 No other provider we know of will offer that guarantee.

 6. You Chose a “Free” or “Flat Rate” Processing Provider

 There are tons of seemingly low-cost providers out there ready to help your business accept credit cards.
-But those low costs are usually misleading.
+However, those low costs are usually misleading.

 It might have been fine when you first opened your doors.
 But when you’re growing, you need a processing platform that can grow with you.
 This brings us to the “free” processing.
 This is a complex situation to explain, but here’s what you need to know.
 Nothing is free.
+Either the business pays for the processing, or the customer through surcharging.
 Everyone pays the same Interchange.
 Everyone pays the same card brand fees.
 Everyone must make a profit.
 If the numbers are moved around, it does not mean it’s free.

 7. Your Payment Processor Considers Your Business “High-Risk”

 When setting processing fees, companies consider the overall risk level of each business they accept.
-They base this risk level on the business’s stability, perceived risk of refunds, and the type of industry you operate in.
+They base this risk level on the business’s stability, perceived risk of refunds and chargebacks, and the type of industry you operate in.

 If a processor determines your business is a “high-risk” operation, your fees will be higher than you might expect.

 But your risk isn’t the same with all processors.
-What one provider deems high-risk, another considers low-risk.
+What one provider deems high-risk, another considers medium-risk.